Online Resource Allocation with Average Budget Constraints: Problem Setup

 with boundary condition

 The solution to \eqref{eq:DP} is denoted as $f_\cD^T(\DP):=h(1, 0)$.
-Solving (\ref{eq:DP}) requires discretization or enumeration on the state space of the budget $B$, which can be computationally hard.
+While the $\eqref{eq:DP}$ problem is easy to solve in small-scale, solving (\ref{eq:DP}) requires discretization or enumeration on the state space of the budget $B$, which can be computationally hard when the time horizon and budget is large.
+Also, it requires knowing the time horizon $T$ in advance, which can be inaccessible in some applications given the long-term nature for average budget management.
 Moreover, the $\DP$ method does not offer enough intuition or insight on what properties or structures an effective policy should enjoy.
-The remainder of the paper is dedicated to proposing simple and intuitive policies that achieve near optimal performance.
-Moreover, we will try to characterize and understand how the online sequential nature of our problem deviates from its offline counterpart where we have knowledge to all arrivals in advance.
+The remainder of the paper is dedicated to proposing intuitive policies that achieve near optimal performance.
+Moreover, we will try to characterize and understand how the online sequential nature of our problem deviates from its offline counterpart where we have full knowledge to all arrivals in advance.

-In this section, we consider the general $\alpha$-cost distributions and propose a policy that achieves a $O(\sqrt{T})$ performance gap to the best possible policy (the $\DP$ policy).
-In the next section, we will demonstrate that better performance can be achieved under discrete cost distributions.